 Why So Long?

 You can google longest novels, longest American novels, and so on.
 It is clear that not every good story can be told in 250 pages.
 An author has the freedom (in some countries) to tell any story in any number of words that it takes.
 It’s true that a traditional American publisher has the freedom to pass it over.
-It is true that anyone in the U.S. can launch a publishing company and begin publishing anything with any content whatsoever.
-No law (yet) requires a publishing company to turn away manuscripts that aren’t “inclusive” enough or that meet any other totalitarian restrictions.
+It is true that anyone in the U.S. can launch a publishing company and begin publishing any content whatsoever.
+No law (yet) requires a publishing company to turn away manuscripts that fail to meet regulatory guidelines.
 You will not find a License to Publish on the wall of any newspaper office or publishing house in the country.
 The First Amendment is the Constitutional license to publish.
 One must, of course, avoid libel and plagiarism but not much else.